pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 > "...we're continually unable to stay focused on the things that matter most to the company." pg 77

-> "We've got to figure out how to bring down the amount of break-fix work so we can getbproject work done." pg 77
+> "We've got to figure out how to bring down the amount of break-fix work so we can get project work done." pg 77

 > "Who's going to keep the application catalog and change management database current?" pg 79